rudolfmard/Pangu-Weather-mini/README.md

 # Pangu-Weather-mini

-This repository implements the Pangu-Weather model along with data and training tools to be used in [Aalto Triton computing cluster](https://scicomp.aalto.fi/triton/).
+This repository implements the [Pangu-Weather model](https://www.nature.com/articles/s41586-023-06185-3) along with data and training tools to be used with [Aalto Triton computing cluster](https://scicomp.aalto.fi/triton/).
 The four main files of this repository are the following:
 - *model.py*